 Long story short, HEAR should have pulled back from $30+, but a decline to $11.27 looks like too much.
 And investors willing to use options can sell puts (as I have) to capitalize on still-high short interest in this small cap stock.

 Tivity Health (TVTY)

-TVTY stock dropped about the same, on a percentage basis, in December of last year, when the company acquired Nutrisystem.
+TVTY stock dropped about the same, on a percentage basis when the company acquired Nutrisystem in December, 2018.
 And the two plunges, about thirteen months apart, highlight the two key risks to Tivity Health stock.